New Release Never Before Offered — Dockable Waterfront at Tennessee National — May 2nd Grand Opening

 The Tennessee National Marina

 Here’s where the difference is tangible.
-Tennessee National has a private marina — not a public ramp shared with 400 other families.
+Tennessee National has a full-service marina inside the community — not a public ramp shared with the whole county.

-The marina offers covered and uncovered slips, a fuel dock, and easy in-and-out access.
+The marina offers boat slips and easy in-and-out access.
 It’s maintained, staffed, and steps from the community rather than a 30-minute drive through backroads.

 For residents, this means lake access isn’t a production.
 You don’t pack the car, haul the trailer, wait in line at a ramp, and lose two hours before you even touch water.
 You walk down, start the engine, and you’re on the lake in minutes.